Sunday 10 December 2017: Vespers for the Blessed Virgin – Claudio Monteverdi

 Wednesday 28th June 2017: ‘Driekorenconcert’

-Photonen vocal ensemble closes this season with a festive ‘Driekorenconcert’ (Three choir concert) together with Utrechts Vocaal Ensemble, both ensembles are conducted by Jeroen Spitteler, and renowned Kammerchor Manila from the Filipines and now on tour in Europe with its conductor Anthony Villanueva.
+Photonen vocal ensemble closes this season with a ‘Driekorenconcert’ (Three choir concert) together with Utrechts Vocaal Ensemble, both ensembles are conducted by Jeroen Spitteler, and renowned Kammerchor Manila from the Filipines and now on tour in Europe with its conductor Anthony Villanueva.

 Guerrero Ego flos campi